Sue Taei Ocean Daughters

 The Fellowship supports Naima in documenting the experiences and perspectives of her Tuvaluan and Pacific community on climate change and statelessness.
 It aims to preserve their traditional ecological wisdom in the face of climate displacement.
 Naima also plans to pursue a Masters in International Environmental Law, focusing on climate migration and ocean diplomacy.
 Additionally, she hopes to create a program for collective capacity-building across Pacific communities, empowering them in environmental issues like resilience, advocacy, stewardship, and cultural connection.

-2022 Sue Taei Ocean Fellows
+2022 Sue Taei Ocean Daughters

 Krystal Elizabeth Selwood Juffa